 Similarly, bots can be used to drive up the cost of advertising by generating these clicks.
 The more clicks there are, the higher the industry rates will be, and someone will profit.

-Inventory pileup
+Inventory hoarding

 The consequences of bad bots